tayabsoomro/bio-it/README.md

     - Initial release of the tool.
     - Thoroughly tested the peptide functionality.
     - Released Glycine and Alanine titration animations.

 - November 28th, 2017
     - Fix the issue where the correct answer didn't get registered for the peptide test section

+- December 2nd, 2017
+    - Fix the issue where the forward button remained disabled even after going back a step.

 References
 ------------------